ihorovych/react-boilerplate/README.md

 This is boilerplate for React.
 Basic config with ESLint AirBnb standart.
-Connected Redux and React Router.
+Configurated Redux, Saga and Router.

 To run dev-server:
 ```
 npm run dev
 ```

+Include example for sagas, actions and reducers.